sparkletown/sparkle/docs/getting-started.md

 Once the launch is complete you may proceed to http://localhost:3000/v/bootstrap

-You can register a new user by pressing 'Log In' in the top right corner:
+You can register a new user by pressing _Log In_ in the top right corner:

 Once redirected to authorization form select 'Create account':